Melimermazing/LEGO-Store_Sale-Section/README.md

 REBOOT LABS - Database Design Project

 # Project Description
 We are going to develop the database system for a sale section of LEGO® online store.
 The aspects of a sale section that we are developing will be the information relevant to the product in the LEGO® market.

-The products are grouped into hierarchical categories.
-Customers can browse products, place orders by the piece or the set.
+* The products are grouped into hierarchical categories in type of lego_block, colors and sets.
+* Customers can browse products, place orders by the piece or the set.

 # Database Schema